hotwax/oms-documentation/user-manuals/business-process-models/transferorderlifecycle.md

 Once transfer order items are fulfilled from the store, the inventory count for the corresponding items is automatically reduced in HotWax Commerce.

-### 3. Generate and Export Item Fulfilled Feed from HotWax Commerce
+### 3. Generate and export item fulfilled feed from HotWax Commerce

 - A scheduled job in HotWax Commerce generates a fulfilled transfer order items feed containing the latest transfer order items that have been fulfilled from the store so that this update can be synchronized to NetSuite.

-### 4. Item Fulfillment Records Created in NetSuite
+### 4. Item fulfillment records created in NetSuite

 - A scheduled SuiteScript in NetSuite reads the fulfilled transfer order items feed and two actions take place:
   - Item fulfilled records are created in NetSuite and marked **“Shipped”**.
 Subsequently, inventory count at the store for the corresponding items are reduced.
   - The transfer order status is updated from **“Pending Fulfillment”** to **“Pending Receipt”**.
 This step concludes the store to warehouse transfer orders flow.

-### 5. Create Inbound Shipments in HotWax Commerce and Start Receiving
+### 5. Create inbound shipments in HotWax Commerce and start receiving

-- As discussed in warehouse to store transfer orders lifecycle, for store to store transfer orders, the receiving process in stores remains consistent.
+- As discussed in `warehouse to store` transfer orders lifecycle, for store to store transfer orders, the receiving process in stores remains consistent.
 A scheduled SuiteScript in NetSuite exports the feed of item fulfillment records in **“Shipped”** status.
 After that, a scheduled job in HotWax Commerce reads this feed and creates inbound shipments at the destination facility.

 - Inbound shipments that have been created are automatically reflected in the `Inventory Receiving App`, allowing store associates to receive them in store.